 Dr. Toshiya Miyatsu joined IHMC as a Research Scientist in January 2020.
 He earned his Ph.D. and M.A. in Psychological and Brain Sciences from Washington University in St. Louis and his B.A. in Psychology from University of California, Los Angeles.

-Toshi’s research focuses on cognitive and technological tools that can enhance human learning, instruction, performance, and assessment.
-At IHMC, he is working with Drs.
-Peter Pirolli and Timothy Broderick on Learning through Electrical Augmentation of Plasticity (LEAP) and Peerless Operator Biological Aptitude (PEERLESS) projects both of which are funded by the Defense Advanced Research Projects Agency (DARPA).
-In LEAP, he serves as an onsite person in charge of experiments examining the efficacy of non-invasive brain stimulation on foreign-language acquisition.
-In PEERLESS, he is a key personnel in the cognitive behavioral team that conducts cutting-edge assessments for elite operator selection incorporating cognitive testing, speech and natural language processing, and machine learning-based EEG analyses.
+Dr. Miyatsu’s research focuses on cognitive and technological tools that can enhance human learning, instruction, performance, and assessment.
+He is a co-PI on Virtual Integrated Social Task (VISTa): A novel, impactful technology to assess Traumatic Brain Injury in Special Operations Forces funded by the United States Special Operation Command (US SOCOM) and leads a CRADA with Air Force Research Laboratory (AFRL) on Optimization of Cognitive Performance.
+He has served as the on-site lead scientist for the Learning through Electrical Augmentation of Plasticity (LEAP) project funded by the Defense Advanced Research Projects Agency (DARPA) leading the execution of experiments examining the efficacy of non-invasive brain stimulation on foreign-language acquisition.
+He has also served as key personnel in the Peerless Operator Biological Aptitude (PEERLESS) project funded by DARPA functioning as a core member of the cognitive behavioral team that conducted cutting-edge assessments for elite operator selection incorporating cognitive testing, speech and natural language processing, and machine learning-based EEG analyses.